SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Numeric Literals
 ----------------

-Integer literals can be written as any of the following:
+Integer literals can be written as:

 * A :newTerm:`decimal` number, with no prefix
 * A :newTerm:`binary` number, with a ``0b`` prefix